giovcorte/uidroid-library/README.md

 ```

 As seen, basic android views such as ImageViews, TextViews, CheckBoxes, RecyclerViews are supported by defaults.
 For others base or custom views you have to build your own classes.
 Any object can be annotated to be bindable to your custom views or a base android view.
 For those who wants to create a view-model layer the library generates the builders for all your models, in order to make composition of view easy.

+After creating you views, models, and binder classes, in order to bind a object to a view you have only to call bindView() from your DatabindingContext instance.
+This instance enables also restoring views, getting a references to binders, set custom listeners to binders